John A. Pieno, Jr. Leadership Award

 John subsequently established the Sterling Council, which seeks to enhance performance excellence and cultivate the highest level of leadership development.
 He will be remembered for his over 60 years of strong, steadfast leadership and lifelong commitment to excellence.

-Karen Moore Named Inaugural Recipient of the John A. Pieno, Jr. Sterling Leadership Award by The Sterling Council
+The Honorable Nancy C. Millan Named the 2026 Recipient of the John A. Pieno, Jr. Leadership Award by The Sterling Council

 About The Sterling Foundation: